-XBRL REQUIREMENTS
+XBRL Requirements

-XBRL (eXtensible Business Reporting Language) is an "interactive data" format for business and financial reporting that requires the use of a standard set of definitions, or taxonomies, to code the data so that users can access and compare it more easily using sophisticated analysis tools.32 The SEC has already adopted an XBRL taxonomy for U.S. GAAP financial statements, and the SEC requires all issuers reporting in U.S. GAAP, including foreign private issuers, to file XBRL versions of their financial statements.
-An XBRL taxonomy for IFRS is in development, and all issuers reporting in IFRS will also be required to file XBRL versions of their financial statements once the taxonomy has been finalized and approved.
+XBRL (eXtensible Business Reporting Language) is an "interactive data" format for business and financial reporting that requires the use of a standard set of definitions, or taxonomies, to code the data so that users can access and compare it more easily using sophisticated analysis tools.
+The SEC currently requires all registrants, including foreign private issuers and MJDS filers, to file XBRL versions of their financial statements as a separate exhibit, whether presented in U.S. GAAP or IFRS, unless the registrant is using Inline XBRL, as described below.